-Join David Ross for an in-depth discussion in this video Select an enclosure for the Pi, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Select an enclosure for the Pi, part of Raspberry Pi: Home Monitoring and Control.

 - In closure, we'll protect your Raspberry Pi…as well as allow you to mount it securely to a wall.…There are two sizes of enclosures…and you have to pick the one specific to your Pi.…Eclosures for Raspberry Pis with 26-pin…GPIO headers such as the Raspberry Pi B…tend to be much pricier than the 40-pin versions.…Enclosures for Raspberry Pis with 40-pin GPIO headers…such as Raspberry Pi B plus and Raspberry Pi 2…tend to be a little bit cheaper.…

 Any enclosure that you buy should allow the GPIO…and Pi cam cables to easily be connected.…The second video in this series…will show you how to add and program…a touchscreen display if you only want a cheap…rudimentary version of the alarm system,…without a touchscreen then you only have to find…an enclosure that you like that will pitch…your particular 26 or 40-pin Raspberry Pi.…If you're thinking of adding a touchscreen display…at some point, then you will need to take this…into consideration when you're selecting your enclosure.…